Table of Contents

 This option is standard, especially for smaller businesses.
 Benefits include:

-• Efficiency: External providers have the resources and expertise for swift testing.
+• Efficiency: External penetration testing provider has the resources and expertise for thorough testing.

 • Reduced workload: Security teams can focus on other priorities.

-• Objectivity: External testers bring a fresh perspective and minimise bias.
+• Objectivity: External PCI pen tests bring a fresh perspective and minimise bias.

-The PCI DSS penetration testing guidance covers choosing a qualified external provider.
+The PCI pen testing guidance covers choosing a qualified external provider.
 Here’s what to look for:

-• Certifications: CREST, OSCP, OSCE, CISSP, CEH, and GSNA indicate a provider’s competence.
-Having testers with certifications like Offensive Security Certified Professional (OSCP) is crucial to demonstrating technical capabilities for conducting impartial testing against the environment.
+• Certifications: CREST, OSCP, OSCE, PNPT, BCSP, CISSP, CEH (Certified Ethical Hacker), and GSNA indicate a provider’s competence to perform penetration tests.
+Having pen testers with certifications like Offensive Security Certified Professional (OSCP) is crucial to demonstrating technical capabilities for conducting impartial testing against the environment.

 • PCI DSS Experience: Choose a provider with a proven track record of conducting PCI DSS-compliant penetration tests.